How to problem solve bad behaviour - a 5 step plan

 Positive discipline takes a different tack as your children get older and more able to understand the consequences of their actions.
 Problem-solving issues together with your child helps them learn to express themselves and negotiate what they want without sulking or shouting.

 Start solving discipline problems with your child

 Sit down with your child when things are calm (not in the heat of the moment) and use a five step approach:

-Show concern and empathy by acknowledging your little one’s concerns using a non-accusing tone.
-For example: “Tom, I’ve noticed that there’s something about teeth brushing you find really difficult” or “getting up for school in the morning seems a real struggle”
+Show concern and empathy by acknowledging your child’s concerns using a non-accusing tone.
+For example: “Tom, I’ve noticed that there’s something about teeth brushing you find really difficult” or “Getting up for school in the morning seems a real struggle”

 Ask for ideas "Let's think about what might make this easier" or "What do you think would help?"

 Listen to your child’s ideas Respect their feelings and praise practical solutions.
 Agree on a mutually acceptable, feasible solution.
 “You don’t like brushing your teeth because you find the toothpaste tastes horrible, so we agreed that I’ll buy a different make and see if that helps”.
 “You don’t like me coming into your room in the morning because you're tired and don’t feel like talking, so instead, you’re going to set an alarm clock and I’m going to leave you to get up without nagging you”.

 Review Suggest you both sit down together after a week or so of the new routine.
 Wait until then to talk about it if it isn't working out.